Julian Pauncefote, 1st Baron Pauncefote: Diplomatic career

 In 1876, Pauncefote returned to London as Assistant Permanent Under-Secretary of State for the Colonies.
 He soon transferred to the Foreign Office where he took over the same post at the Foreign Office in 1876.
 Having been made Knight Commander of the Order of St Michael and St George (KCMG) in 1879 and a Companion of the Order of the Bath (CB) the following year, Pauncefote was promoted Permanent Under-Secretary of State for Foreign Affairs in 1882.
 He was appointed first British delegate to the Suez Canal Conference in Paris in 1885, and was rewarded for his services in this respect with appointment as a Knight Grand Cross of the Order of St Michael and St George (GCMG).
 In 1888, he became a Knight Commander of the Order of the Bath (KCB), and the following year was sent to the United States as Envoy Extraordinary and Minister Plenipotentiary.
 His position was elevated in 1893 to Ambassador, and it made him the Dean of the Diplomatic Corps because Ambassador is superior to all other Envoys dispatched by other countries.
 He and American secretary of state Richard Olney in January 1897 negotiated an arbitration treaty, but the U.S. Senate, jealous of its prerogatives, refused to ratify it.

 He was Britain's representative at negotiations and signatory of the Tripartite Convention in 1899 that partitioned the Samoan islands.
-In 1901 he negotiated the Hay–Pauncefote Treaty (with American Secretary of State John Hay), nullifying the Clayton–Bulwer Treaty of 1850, giving the United States the right to create and control a canal across Central America.
+In 1901 he negotiated the Hay–Pauncefote Treaty (with American Secretary of State John Hay), nullifying the Clayton–Bulwer Treaty of 1850, and giving the United States the right to create and control a canal across Central America.

 Having finally become a Knight Grand Cross of the Order of the Bath (GCB) in 1892, Pauncefote the following year became the first British Ambassador to the United States.
 He was sworn of the Privy Council in 1894 and raised to the peerage as Baron Pauncefote, "of Preston, Dymock in the County of Gloucester", in 1899.
 Preston Hall, near Dymock, in Gloucestershire, was a former seat of the Pauncefote family.